DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # you should see an IP that is in the range of the VPN subnet
         ifconfig

 **Connect to your VM using VPN**

         # ssh into your VM
         ssh [username]@[private IP]

+**Error: Permision denined**

+        # ssh into your VM with the identify file specified
+        ssh -i /home/$USER/.ssh/path/to/id_rsa [username]@[private IP]

+**Error: Too many authentication failures**

+        ssh -o IdentitiesOnly=yes [username]@[private IP]

 ## Remove Example Terraform Project from Azure

+- **WARNING:** Be careful on what resource group you are destroying!!
+Do not destroy something shared by other.

         cd ~/deploy_ws/operations/deploy/azurebooks/example/

         # this will destroy everything create  in the example terraform workspace
         terraform destroy

+        # remove all the terraform state files
+        rm -rf .terraform
+        rm terraform.tfstate terraform.tfstate.backup